Vecumnieki

-Vecumnieki is a village in Vecumnieki Parish, Bauska Municipality in the Semigallia region of Latvia.
+Vecumnieki is a village in the Vecumnieki Parish of Bauska Municipality in the Semigallia region of Latvia.
 Vecumnieki is 51 km southeast of Riga city center.
 The population of Vecumnieki was 2103 as of 2015.
 The village is just north of the Jelgava-Krustpils railroad.

 Buses from Riga to Skaistkalne, Ilūkste and Nereta stop at Vecumnieki.

 Two reservoirs have been created on stream Taļķe - Old Lake and New Lake.

 History

 Vecumnieki is a historically established settlement, founded in the 2nd-9th centuries according to archeological evidences found in Gypsy castle mound.